Lapatinib ditosylate (Tykerb) - Uses, Dose, Side effects,

 Lapatinib (Tykerb) Dose in Liver disease:

-• Mild or moderate preexisting impairment (Child-Pugh class A or B):
+Mild or Moderate Liver Issues (Class A or B):

 Common Side Effects of Lapatinib (Tykerb):